apache/mynewt-site/docs/os/core_os/mbuf/mbuf.md

 }

 ```
+## Using mbufs

-The following example illustrates typical mbuf usage.
+The following examples illustrate typical mbuf usage.
 There are two basic mbuf allocation API: `os_mbuf_get()` and `os_mbuf_get_pkthdr()`.
 The first API obtains a normal mbuf whereas the latter obtains a packet header mbuf.
-Typically, application developers use `os_mbuf_get_pkthdr()` and rarely, if ever, need to call `os_mbuf_get()` as the other mbuf API typically deal with allocating and chaining mbufs.
-It is recommended to use the provided API to copy data into/out of mbuf chains and/or manipulate mbufs (for reasons which are hopefully apparent to the reader).
+Typically, application developers use `os_mbuf_get_pkthdr()` and rarely, if ever, need to call `os_mbuf_get()` as the rest of the mbuf API (e.g. `os_mbuf_append()`, `os_mbuf_copyinto()`, etc.) typically deal with allocating and chaining mbufs.
+It is recommended to use the provided API to copy data into/out of mbuf chains and/or manipulate mbufs.

-In example 1, the developer creates a packet and then sends the packet to a networking interface.
+In `example1`, the developer creates a packet and then sends the packet to a networking interface.
 The code sample also provides an example of copying data out of an mbuf as well as use of the "pullup" api (another very common mbuf api).

-In example 2 we show use of the pullup api as this illustrates some of the typical pitfalls developers encounter when using mbufs.
-The first pitfall is one of alignment/padding.
-Depending on the processor and/or compiler, the sizeof() a structure may vary.
-Thus, the size of *my_protocol_header* may be different inside the packet data of the mbuf than the size of the structure on the stack or as a global variable, for instance.
-While some networking protcols may align protocol information on convenient processor boundaries many others try to conserve bytes "on the air" (i.e inside the packet data).
-Typical methods used to deal with this are "packing" the structure (i.e. force compiler to not pad) or creating protocol headers that do not require padding.
-Example 2 assumes that one of these methods was used when defining the *my_protocol_header* strcture.

-Example 2 also demonstrates (albeit a bit opaquely) the endianness pitfall.
-A network protocol may be little endian or big endian; it all depends on the protocol specification.
-Processors also have an endianness; this means that the developer has to be careful that the processor endianness and the protocol endianness are handled correctly.
-In example 2, some common networking functions are used: `ntohs()` and `ntohl()`.
-These are shorthand for "network order to host order, short" and "network order to host order, long".
-Basically, these functions convert data of a certain size (i.e. 16 bits, 32 bits, etc) to the endianness of the host.
-Network byte order is big-endian (most significant byte first), so these functions convert big-endian byte order to host order (thus, the implementation of these functions is host dependent).
-Note that the BLE networking stack "on the air" format is least signigicant byte first (i.e. little endian), so a "bletoh" function would have to take little endian format and convert to host format.

-A long story short: the developer must take care when copying structure data to/from mbufs and flat buffers!

-A final note: these examples assume the same mbuf struture and definitions used in the previous example.

 ```no-highlight